-As outlined in the scoped MSS (DSEL, August 2024), upgrades will be required to the Shea Road Sanitary Pump Station and associated force mains.
+As outlined in the scoped MSS (DSEL, December 2024), upgrades will be required to the Shea Road Sanitary Pump Station and associated force mains.
 These upgrades are included in the City of Ottawa's draft Infrastructure Master Plan ("IMP") which is slated for Council adoption in Fall 2024.
 These planned upgrades are also expected to be included within the Fall 2024 update to the City of Ottawa 2024 Development Charges By-Law (incorporating IMP projects), addressing Policy 3 a).

 Existing transit stops are located within 1.9 km from the center of the subject site along Fernbank Road.
-Future transit stops are also proposed within the subdivision as further detailed in the TIA provided under a separate cover, addressing policies 3. b) and c).
+Future transit stops are also proposed within the subdivision as further detailed in the TIA provided under a separate cover.
+The TIA has assumed that the subject site relies predominantly on auto travel, followed by transit, walking and cycling.
+With respect to capacity, Fernbank Road will be at capacity during the PM peak and Shea Road will be nearing capacity during AM peak.
+To achieve the forecasted mode shares and allow an increase in sustainable travel within Ottawa, the TIA recommends supporting TDM measures.
+Furthermore, the TIA includes an